U-47700: Pharmacology

 The metabolism of U-47700 in humans involves mono- and didesmethylation followed by hydroxylation.
-The desmethyl metabolites of U-47700 have negligable affinity for the opioid receptors and are not thought to contribute to the activity of U-47700.
+The desmethyl metabolites of U-47700 have negligible affinity for the opioid receptors and are not thought to contribute to the activity of U-47700.

 Side effects

-U-47700 has never been studied in humans, but would be expected to produce effects similar to those of other potent opioid agonists, including strong analgesia, sedation, euphoria, constipation, itching and respiratory depression which could be harmful or fatal.
+U-47700 has never been studied in humans, but it would be expected to produce effects similar to those of other potent opioid agonists, including strong analgesia, sedation, euphoria, constipation, itching and respiratory depression which could be harmful or fatal.
 Tachycardia was another side effect encountered with U-47700 use.
 Tolerance and dependence would be expected to develop.